 Base Salary.
 Each year, we review the base salary of each executive officer against the base salaries of similarly positioned executives in the Company's peer group.
 In doing so, we compare the base salary information contained in our peer group's most recently available proxy statements with comparable data for the Company's executive officers.
-For instance, in 2015, our review indicated that the target total compensation of Mr. Wilmott, as President and Chief Executive Officer, was at the 35th percentile relative to similarly positioned executives (Chief Executive Officers) in the Company's peer group (based on information in the peer group companies' 2014 proxy statements).
+For instance, in 2016, our review indicated that the target total compensation of Mr. Wilmott, as Chief Executive Officers, was at the 35th percentile relative to similarly positioned executives (Chief Executive Officers) in the Company's peer group (based on information in the peer group companies' 2015 proxy statements).
+In fact, the total compensation of each of the Company's Named Executive Officers (as defined on page 51) was meaningfully less than similarly positioned executives in the Company's peer group.

-For 2015, we deemed it appropriate to increase the base salary of each Named Executive Officer by 3.0%, with the exception of our General Counsel, who received an increase of 11.8% following an analysis of his performance and compensation relative to similarly positioned executives in the Company's peer group.
-The 3.0% increase represents the same increase generally received by the Company's corporate staff and is consistent with national compensation trends across all industries.
-The following table indicates the base compensation of each Named Executive Officer for 2015:
+For 2016, in order to better align with the benchmark median pay levels among our peers, we deemed it appropriate to increase the base salary of our Chief Executive Officer by 17%, our Chief Operating Officer by 21%, our current Chief Financial Officer (former Chief Development Officer) by 10%, our General Counsel by 11% and our former Chief Financial Officer by 3.0%, in each case the changes were made following an analysis of their performance and compensation relative to similarly positioned executives in the Company's peer group.
+The 3.0% increase provided to our former Chief Financial Officer represents the same increase generally received by the Company's corporate staff and is consistent with national compensation trends across all industries.
+The following table indicates the base compensation of each named executive officer for 2016:

-2015 Executive Base Salary President and Chief Executive Officer \$1,287,500 Executive Vice President and Chief Operating Officer \$746,750 Executive Vice President, Finance, Chief Financial Officer and Treasurer \$566,500 Executive Vice President and Chief Development Officer \$515,000 Executive Vice President, General Counsel and Secretary \$475,000
+2016

+Base

+Executive Salary

+Chief Executive Officer \$1,500,000

+President and Chief Operating Officer \$900,000

+EVP, Chief Financial Officer and Treasurer (former Chief Development Officer) \$565,000

+EVP, General Counsel and Secretary \$525,000

+Former EVP, Chief Financial Officer and Treasurer \$583,495

 Annual Short-Term Incentive.
-In 2015, the Company achieved adjusted EBITDA for purposes of the 2008 Plan of \$345.254 million, which is 112.96% of the adjusted EBITDA target.
-This adjusted EBITDA reflects adjustments from the Company's publicly annuanced adjusted EBITDA to include the impact of rent payments made to GLPI under the Master Lease and certain non-recurring events as permitted by the terms of the 2008 Plan.
-This resulted in our executive officers earning approximately 96% of the maximum payout under the annual bonus incentive plan.
-The following table indicates the actual amount paid to each Named Executive Officer for the annual short-term incentive for the year 2015:
+In 2016, the Company achieved adjusted EBITDA for purposes of the 2008 Plan of \$392.666 million, which is 98.63% of the adjusted EBITDA target of \$398.126 million.
+This adjusted EBITDA reflects adjustments from the Company's publicly announced adjusted EBITDA to include the impact of rent payments made to GLPI under the Master Lease and certain non-recurring events as permitted by the terms of the 2008 Plan.
+This resulted in our executive officers earning approximately 71% of the maximum payout under the annual bonus incentive plan.
+The following table indicates the actual amount paid to each Named Executive Officer for the annual short-term incentive for the year 2016: